mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/09/gke-cos-version.md

 title: gke cos version
 date: 2021-09-21
 tags: [gcp, kubernetes, security]
-description: let's see how to get the version of the cos version of your gke nodes
+description: let's see how to get the cos version of your gke nodes
 aliases:
     - /gke-cos-version/
 ---